dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 [output columns](#output-columns) section of this page.

-To fix the dev dependency version, the easiest solution is to change
+To fix the dev dependency version, the easiest solution is to the change
 [version constraints][constraints]
 of the `build_web_compilers` entry in `pubspec.yaml` from `^1.0.0` to `^2.10.0`.

 [constraints]: /tools/pub/dependencies#version-constraints

+{% comment %}
-<span style="color:red">[PENDING: Improve the formatting of the following diff]</span>
+  [TODO: Improve the formatting of the following diff]
+{% endcomment %}

 ```diff
 -  build_web_compilers: ^1.0.0